Rhonys/kickstarter-analysis/README.md

 ### Outcomes Based on Launch Date
 According to the results of this graph and table, it tells us two things:
 1. The most successful months to launch a Kickstarter campaign are May and June.
-2. The length of time most associated with success is a 1 month campaign.
+2. The month with the highest rate of failure is October.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/95246572/147142987-8b21e684-aad5-4e21-824a-2617e273c446.png)

 ### Outcomes Based on Goals
 The most successful goal ranges were less than $5000, which also had the highest volume of kickstarter campaigns.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/95246572/147142998-464f390f-5d8b-4e17-8857-c6ae62fb3c92.png)

+### Limitations and Recommendations
+The original dataset needed further filtering and formulas to understand certain values.
+Once additional column data was created, it enabled further detailed analysis.
+An additional recommended chart for this data would be to showcase average length of time by successful campaigns to showcase a recommended time frame for a potential Kickstarter.